dineshuk01/TradeScape/README.md

 ### 3. If you had another day to work on this dashboard, what would you improve?

-I would add time-based performance analysis, such as equity curve history, best/worst day, and asset-level filtering, so the trader can understand performance patterns more deeply.
+I would add time-based performance analysis, such as best/worst day, asset-level filtering, and hover tooltips on the equity curve, so the trader can understand performance patterns more deeply.

 ## How to run